FreelancePanic/dirtybird/usermods/DMan/dirty-bird-cable-chain-mount/README.md

 # Incompatibilities

-None (TBC); see note below regarding adaptor plates
+LGX lite (and possibly other extruders) as this is designed for the Sherpa Mini; see note below regarding adaptor plates

 # Update notes